shinaBR2/shinabr2-world/apps/docs/docs/how-to-guide/admin/add-a-new-page.md

 ## Routing

-Add new route in `apps/admin/src/routes.jsx`
+Add a new route in `apps/admin/src/routes.jsx`

 ## Page component